 Without a doubt, there are some potential downsides to getting and taking Propecia.
 But one pill a day that is shown to actually work is an attractive option for many individuals losing their hair.
 Those who have spend hundreds of dollars on a variety of magical pill cocktails and snake oils can attest to the simplicity of taking something that works.

 The Main Reasons People Use Propecia

 Here is a video that discusses the popular concerns of Propecia by a hair specialist doctor Robert M. Bernstein.
 He discusses how it works on frontal recession as well as health concerns.
 There is a handful of reasons why Propecia is the method of choice for many wishing to put an end to hair loss.

 - The Science.
 The upside is you know Propecia has worked for the majority of men that have used it.
 The science and results are there.
 The evidence is verifiable.
 There is a lot to be said about these factors in the hair loss treatment world.
 As we all know, there are a lot of scams and ineffective treatments out there.
 Marketers know sufferers of hair loss are ripe targets for their schemes.

 - FDA Approved.
 The Food and Drug Administration is a regulatory agency that protects public health and safety.
 Propecia is an FDA approved drug for hair loss.
 That makes it one of three FDA approved hair loss treatment methods (the others being Minoxidil and HairMax LaserComb).
 It passed the FDA’s rigorous approval process in 1997.

 - Receding Hairline.
 It works on the entire head.
 This is a big one because it is one of the only treatments that has been shown to stop a receding hairline and hair loss at the temples.
 Some treatments have been shown to be more effective on the vertex.
-Propecia has had verifiable evidence in helping prevent frontal and temple recession.
+Propecia hair loss treatment has had verifiable evidence in helping prevent frontal and temple recession.